jackmazac/stonker/README.md

 # Directory

+- Media
-- Media: Contains all media used in the game
+  - Contains all media used in the game
+- Scripts
-- Scripts: Contains all python scripts that the game will run
+  - Contains all python scripts that the game will run
+- Files
-- Files: Contains all non code files related to the project
+  - Contains all non code files related to the project
+- CSVFiles
-- CSVFiles: Contains all CSV files that are related to the game
+  - Contains all CSV files that are related to the game

 # Scripts